pkp/learning-ojs/en/review.md

 Another option would be to ask for further revisions, but at this point, we're ready to move on.

-##Moving the Copyediting
+##Moving to Copyediting

 The submission is now ready to be moved to copyediting.
-To do so, use the blue Send to Copyediting action button.
+To do so, use the blue **Send to Copyediting** button.

 ![](learning-ojs-3-ed-send-to-copyediting.png)